jolicode/docker-starter/README.md

 <summary>Read the cookbook</summary>

-In order to setup crontab, you should add a new container:
+In order to set up crontab, you should add a new container:

 ```Dockerfile
 # services/cron/Dockerfile